 What are the requirements of the dual degree programs?

 In addition to coursework and internship requirements, each participating institution requires that you maintain residency at the institution for a particular period; CSSW requires a residency minimum of three full-time terms (not including Summer, unless in the 16-Month Program).
 Dual degree requirements vary by program.
 Specific program plans that outline Social Work requirements are Dual Degree Study Plans.
-The typical dual degree program is a total of 90 points: a minimum of 45-48 points with the School of Social Work (27-30 points in course work and 18 points in field education) and 42-45 (or more) with the dual degree school.
+The typical dual degree program is a total of 90 points: a minimum of 45-48 points with the School of Social Work (27-30 points in course work and 18 points in Practicum Learning) and 42-45 (or more) with the dual degree school.
 There is variation across the programs.

 Additional information about the respective dual degree programs can be found on pages 26-31 in the Student Handbook.